This is the multi-page printable view of this section. Click here to print.

 • Open the CAM Admin Consent URL in a web browser. (https://login.microsoftonline.com/{Your_Tenant_ID}/adminconsent?client_id=39613ae7-2fd4-4f3c-9471-aba2391da0b5)

-• When prompted, select the Global Administrator account of the target tenant.
+• When the prompt appears, select the Global Administrator account of the target tenant.

 • This account must have the highest administrative privileges in the tenant.

-• By completing this step, CAM gains access to the tenant-level resources in Microsoft Entra ID.
+• By completing this step, CAM can access tenant-level features in Microsoft Entra ID.

-• No Subscription Access Yet: This step does not grant CAM access to Azure subscriptions.
-Subscription-level access will be configured separately in later steps (Management Group Role creation and Subscription Role assignment).
+• No Subscription Access Yet: In this step, CAM does not receive access permissions to the Azure subscription.
+Subscription-level access permissions are configured separately in later steps (creating management group roles and assigning subscription roles).

-• In Azure Portal, navigate to Microsoft Entra ID → Enterprise Applications.
+• In Azure Portal, go to Microsoft Entra ID → Enterprise Applications.

 • Search for the CAM application.